GWO Sea Survival

 CONTENT:

-• Cold shock, hypothermia, & drowning
+• Cold shock, hypothermia, and drowning

 • Evacuation from the turbine to water